ramneekagn/SafeguardLLM/report.md

 1. Week:
 - Specify research questions and scope
 - Literature Search about tools
-- Setup eval pipeline and test
+- Setup the full pipeline including evaluations, the flexible architecture and a pipelining system
 - Implement input classifier (pretrained or finetune)
 - Evaluate Classifier